-Out in the city is a project (supported by Age UK Manchester) to support members of the lesbian, gay, bisexual and transgender community who are over 50 years of age.
+Out In The City is a self-organised project (supported by Age UK Manchester) to support members of the lesbian, gay, bisexual and transgender communities who are over 50 years of age.

 The first meeting of the North West Committee for Homosexual Law reform took place in the Manchester Diocesan Board for Social Responsibility on Blackfriars Road in the then Bishop of Middleton’s Room.